BEST FOR FINE DINING

 First-year value vs. ongoing value

 The most intimidating aspect of the Chase Sapphire Reserve is its $550 annual fee.
-You’ll need to take advantage of as many of the card’s features as possible to help offset its yearly cost, but if you can manage this the rewards will certainly pay off.
+You’ll need to take advantage of as many of the card’s features as possible to help offset its yearly cost, but you could earn stellar potential rewards value if you squeeze enough value from the card perks to recoup the fee without relying on your rewards spending.

 Maximizing the card’s offers shouldn’t be a problem in the first year.
 The 60,000-point sign-up bonus alone is worth $900 toward Chase travel, which more than makes up for the annual fee in the first year.